-- (A) Whenever a parole officer has just cause to believe a parolee has violated the conditions of parole such that the Board of Parole should hold a public hearing on the matter, including arrest on a separate charge, the parole officer shall file a petition with a hearing officer employed by the Board of Paroledepartment. - 1.
+- (A) Whenever a parole officer has just cause to believe a parolee has violated the conditions of parole, including arrest on a separate charge, the parole officer shall file a petition with a hearing officer employed by the Board of Parole. - 1.
 The petition shall request a preliminary hearing; - 2.
 The petition shall state the names of the parties involved; and - 3.
 The petition shall state facts that cause the parole officer to believe a preliminary hearing is necessary. - (B) Upon receipt of a petition alleging that a parolee has violated the conditions of parole, including arrest on a separate charge, a preliminary probable cause hearing will be scheduled.
 The hearing will be held at or reasonably near the place of the alleged violation or arrest as promptly as practical, but shall take place within ten business days - (C) The parolee shall be given written notice that a preliminary hearing has been scheduled. - 1.
 The notice shall state that the purpose of the hearing is to determine if probable cause exists that the parolee violated the conditions of parole; and - 2.
 The notice shall state the specific conduct that is alleged to be a violation of parole.